alicedubrovskaya/azure-petstore/modules/module10/README.md

 ### Definition of done:

 1. Azure B2C identity provider has been configured
+2. PetStore App has been registered as an Application in Azure B2C
+3. PetStore App Application has been configured with User Flows
-2. PetStore App service uses configured Identity provider
+4. PetStore App Service configuration has been configured to use Azure B2C
-3. PetStore App user can login via Azure B2C
+5. PetStore App user can login via Azure B2C

 ## Clean up:
 Resources left running can cost you money.
 You can delete resources individually or delete the resource group to delete the entire set of resources.